osqp/.github/profile/README.md

 ![Julia - downloads](https://img.shields.io/endpoint?url=https%3A%2F%2Fpkgs.genieframework.com%2Fapi%2Fv1%2Fbadge%2FOSQP&label=Julia%20downloads)

 OSQP is an optimization solver for Quadratic Programs (QPs) that uses the Alternating Direction Method of Multipliers (ADMM).
-It is written in pure C, and can be compiled into a library-free embedded solver for control and robotics applications.
+It is written in pure C, is Apache-2.0 licensed, and can be compiled into a library-free embedded solver for control and robotics applications.
 Interfaces to high-level languages like Python, Julia, Matlab and R are also available, and OSQP can be used from modelling languages such as CVXPY, JuMP, and YALMIP.